DataDog/documentation/content/en/dora_metrics/setup/deployments.md

 {{< /site-region >}}

 {{< callout url="https://forms.gle/Eqq6uXfGjYxmqpjDA" header="false" >}}
-DORA Metrics are in private beta.
+DORA Metrics private beta is closed.
 Fill out the form below to be added to the waitlist.
 {{< /callout >}}

 ## Overview